tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 However, the argument is:
 * Big blocks increase the cost of running full-node
-* Big blocks will lead to a centralisation in mining
+* Big blocks will lead to a centralisation in mining (only a few parties would be able to do block validation)

 Note: If scaling takes place now, Bitcoin risks technical issues and centralization